dev-academy-programme/curriculum/resources/design-plan-website-TUTORIAL/README.md

 # Site planning and Wireframing Tutorial

 ## Overview
-[Process is important](../design-process-ARTICLE) In this tutorial you will develop a site plan and wireframes for your Dev Academy website.
+[Process is important](../design-process-ARTICLE).
+In this tutorial you will develop a site plan and wireframes for your Dev Academy website.

 ## Site plan
-Your website will become a collection of your Dev Academy work.
-Initally it will feature a blog, a profile and links to projects, but as you progress, you can develop and transform your site in many ways see student blog examples (below)

-Think about the purpose of your website and who you want to visit it.
-Potential employers will often seek out a candidates online profile and blogs to learn a little about your process and your experiences.
-Do you want to be designing your site with this in mind?
-Or do you want to use it simply as a means to complete your assignments.

 Your website will have many directories, many html files and possibly (if your website were to become large) a few CSS files.
 A visitor to your site will view these files through the browsers URL.